-The lettuce, initially cultivated by the Ancient Egyptians for its oil, its now a staple in salad.
+The lettuce, initially cultivated by the Ancient Egyptians for its oil, is now a staple in a salad.
 It’s boring.
 Innocuous.
-Well think again!
+Well, think again!

 Lettuce is a powerhouse of essential nutrients for our body’s health and vitality.
 The oil, cold pressed from the lettuce seeds, retains all of these nutrients.
 Lettuce seed oil was considered a precious remedy for numerous diseases by the Ancient Egyptians, and the lettuce seeds were so revered that they have been discovered in pharaonic tombs.